-To qualify for the degree of Bachelor of Science in Letters and Medical Technology on the combined curriculum plan a student must complete twenty-seven courses plus twelve months of successful work in an accredited school of medical technology.
+To qualify for the degree of Bachelor of Science in Letters and Medical Technology on the combined curriculum plan a student must complete twentyseven courses plus twelve months of successful work in an accredited school of medical technology.
 Students wishing to enter the medical technology program should consult Mr. Larry Louters of the Department of Chemistry.
-The following courses are prescribed: Biology 131, 205, 206, 207, 264, 307, and 334; Chemistry 103, 104, 253, 254, and one other; one mathematics course from 161 or 131; English 100; Physics 223; History 101 or 102; one course in philosophy; one course in religion and theology; one additional course from history, philosophy, religion and theology, or Interdisciplinary W10; two courses in different departments from economics, political science, psychology, and sociology; three courses from art, literature, music, speech, and foreign culture including one from English, American, or world literature (one of these requirements may be fulfilled by two years of high school foreign language); the total of one-half course unit credit from the core courses in speech and three-fourths course unit credit in basic physical education.
+The following courses are prescribed: Biology 131, 205, 206, 207, 264, 334, and 354; Chemistry 103, 104, 253, 254, and one other; one mathematics course from 161 or 131; English 100; Physics 223; History 101 or 102; one course in philosophy; one course in religion and theology; one additional course from history, philosophy, religion and theology, or Interdisciplinary W10; two courses in different departments from economics, political science, psychology, and sociology; three courses from art, literature, music, speech, and foreign culture including one from English, American, or world literature (one of these requirements may be fulfilled by two years of high school foreign language); the total of one-half course unit credit from the core courses in speech and three-fourths course unit credit in basic physical education.

 Students should apply to accredited schools of medical technology during the fall semester of their junior year.
-Calvin College is affiliated with the schools of Medical Technology at Butterworth Hospital in Grand Rapids, and Borgess Medical Center in Kalamazoo, Michigan.
-Students may do their clinical internship at these or other approved institutions to which they are admitted.
+Calvin College is affiliated with the school of Medical Technology at Butterworth Hospital in Grand Rapids.
+Students may do their clinical internship at this or other approved institutions to which they are admitted.